vmarcella/deepdos/README.md

 This will immediately start creating necessary folders, capturing packets, and then identifying the traffic that is being exchanged in and out of your current computer.

-This also assumes that you have java installed for the program to execute the CICFlowMeter jar file.

 ### Installing with pip
 #### Linux